Optimal Exploration of New Products under Assortment Decisions: Introduction

 \paragraph{Multi-armed bandits.} Our problem is related to, but distinct from, the classical multi‑armed bandit literature \citep{lai1985asymptotically}.
 In canonical bandit problems, the fundamental question is deciding whether to explore or to exploit, and algorithms such as UCB~\citep{auer2002finite} or Thompson sampling~\citep{thompson1933likelihood} achieve this trade-off optimally in many bandit environments.
 By contrast, as described above, this work focuses on a different question of how to explore efficiently.
 Even when the platform decides to explore a new product, the optimal way to explore it remains non-obvious.
 Our work focuses on the design of optimal exploration strategies rather than the classical exploration–exploitation trade-off.

 \paragraph{MNL-bandits.} Our model resembles the line of work that studies assortment decisions under the MNL-bandit model, where customer choices follow an unknown multinomial logit model.
 Explore-then-exploit policies have been analyzed in this setting \citep{rusmevichientong2010dynamic,saure2013optimal}, and the same holds for UCB-based \citep{agrawal2019mnl} and TS-based~\citep{agrawal2017thompson} approaches, with lower bounds established in \cite{chen2018note}.
-Contextual extensions include UCB and TS policies \citep{chen2020dynamic,oh2019thompson,oh2021multinomial} with optimal regret guarantees \citep{lee2024nearly,lee2025improved}, as well as the adversarial setting \citep{perivier2022dynamic}. \cite{dong2023pasta} and \cite{han2025learning} study learning optimal assortments in an offline setting.
+Contextual extensions include UCB and TS policies \citep{chen2020dynamic,oh2019thompson,oh2021multinomial} with optimal regret bounds\citep{lee2024nearly,lee2025improved} and in the adversarial setting \citep{perivier2022dynamic}. \cite{dong2023pasta} and \cite{han2025learning} study learning optimal assortments in an offline setting.

 A key assumption in this line of work is that customers behave according to a \textit{fixed} choice model, but this choice model is \textit{unknown} to the platform.
 The analogous interpretation of MNL-bandits in our setting would be that the \textit{customers know the true parameters} of all products and act based on this knowledge, while the platform does not.
 In contrast, we study a setting where, when a new product appears, \textit{neither the platform nor the customers know its true parameter}, and all knowledge is common across the platform and customers.
 Therefore, unlike in MNL-bandits, the current choice model is always known to the platform, but this choice model can change over time as the quality of an entrant is revealed through customer reviews.
 This distinction separates our framework from the standard MNL-bandit formulation.